-If you have been catastrophically injured by a texting driver, our attorneys at Michles & Booth want to help.
+If you have been catastrophically injured by a texting driver, our Florida texting and driving attorneys at Michles & Booth want to help.
 We have won multi-million-dollar jury awards and obtained groundbreaking settlements in favor of our clients time and again.
 With more than 80 years of collective experience, you can rest assured that your case will be in good hands.

 Take your first step toward justice.
-Call a texting and driving accident lawyer at (800) 848-6168 today to book a free consultation.
+Call a texting and driving accident lawyer at (800) 848-6168 or contact online today to book a free consultation.

 Under Florida law, accident victims can hold the at-fault party liable for any injuries they sustained in the accident, as well as for any damages that result from these injuries.
 This means that if (a) you were hit by a driver who was texting at the time of the crash and (b) you sustained a spinal cord injury, then you could hold that texting driver legally liable for any financial or emotional/psychological losses, also known as economic and non-economic damages, respectively.